 Mathematical functions

 Functional programming is programming with mathematical functions.
-I think, you already guess it.
-The key to this definition is the expression mathematical function.
+I think you already guess it.
+The key to this definition is the mathematical expression function.
 Mathematical functions are functions that return every time the same result when given the same arguments.
 They behave like an infinite big lookup table.

 Referential transparency

-- Mathematical functions can not have a side effect and can therefore not change the state outside the function body.
+- Mathematical functions can not have a side effect and can, therefore, not change the state outside the function body.

 - The program flow is defined by the data dependencies and not by the sequence of instructions.